-We are fully qualified, insured and NAVP registered Veterinary Physiotherapists.
+We are fully qualified, insured and NAVP registered Veterinary Physiotherapists and finalists in the 2021 Animal Star Awards.
 We work under veterinary referral to ensure that no patients have any contraindications which would make rehabilitation treatment unethical.
 A copy of the veterinary referral form can be found under the veterinary referral tab.

 What is NAVP?